ryansu13/BSE_Template_Portfolio/index.md

 ![Headstone Image](logo.svg)

 FINAL MILESTONE
 My final milestone was to get the wires and breadboards so that they could fit nicely in the 3d printed box.
+I also wanted to increase the amount of colors that could be displayed in the code.
+Before that, I added yellow to the color portfolio and built the 3D shell for the circuits.
+My biggest challenge was getting the code to work because there were so many aspects that had to be solved.
+My greatest accomplishment was getting the code to work, because it was such a long and challenging process.
+I learned a lot about the internals of wiring and Arduino's.
+I hope to learn about how the

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE